ArcheyChen/gba_video/readme.md

 - Audio: Currently there is some noise; I have little knowledge of audio, so this needs optimization.
 - The encoder does not record I-frame indices, so the decoder must search for I-frames manually, affecting performance.
 - Decoder runtime dithering: due to GBA's limited colors, color banding occurs.
 Dithering should be added, but the current pre-decoding method makes Bayer dithering hard to implement.
-- Strange color issues: cyan or other odd colors may appear at white edges; needs fixing.
+- Strange color issues: cyan or other odd colors may appear at white edges; needs fixing.\[done\]
 - Compression ratio: still needs improvement.
 A 32MB cartridge can only hold about 7 minutes of video.
-- Basic playback control functions, such as pause, forward, rewind, etc.
+- Basic playback control functions, such as pause, forward, rewind, etc.\[done\]

+Update on 2025-06-28:

+- Added support for motion compensation: instead of redrawing entire changed blocks, data is shifted from the previous frame.

+- Improved audio synchronization: when audio lags behind or leads video by more than one frame, it will be resynchronized.

+- Enhanced video encoding: all error metrics now use MSE instead of SAD; internal processing is done in YUV444 and only downsampled to YUV420 at output.
+This also fixes the strange color artifacts at the edges.

+- Optimized decoding performance.

+- Moved the encoder to the encoder directory.